 The TV anime series Super Machine Zambot 3, the first work Nippon Sunrise (now Sunrise) created on its own, was also a breakthrough work for Yoshiyuki Tomino, who is now a leading director in the field of Japanese animation.

 Co-produced with Nagoya TV and the Sotsu Agency, it aired on Nagoya TV from October 8, 1977, to March 25 of the following year, running a total of 23 episodes.
-It content amounted to a direct reexamination of the "giant robot show," a genre of TV anime that flourished in the mid-1970s following 1972's Mazinger Z (Toei Doga).
+Its content amounted to a direct reexamination of the "giant robot show," a genre of TV anime that flourished in the mid-1970s following 1972's Mazinger Z (Toei Doga).

 The anime production company Sunrise Studio (the predecessor to Nippon Sunrise) was originally founded in 1973 by production staff who had left the old Mushi Production.
 Sunrise Studio was part of Soeisha, a children's film production subsidiary of the film distributor Tohokushinsha, and it did the actual film production for anime programs developed by Tohokushinsha and Toei's TV division.